scratcharchive/field-slicer/README.md

 1. Install the package as above
 1. [Install docker](./doc/docker-installation.md)
 1. Clone this repository: `git clone https://github.com/flatironinstitute/field-slicer`
+1. Make sure you are in the appropriate conda environment

 Join the CCM test channel if not already joined (so that the test data can be downloaded):